valueflows/valueflows/mkdocs/docs/specification/inverses.md

    * contains (EconomicResource.containedIn)
    * intents (Intent.resourceInventoriedAs)
    * commitments (Commitment.resourceInventoriedAs)
-   * economicEventsInOutFrom (EconomicEvent.resourceInventoriedAs)
+   * economicEventsInOutFrom (All economic events with the economic resource in the EconomicEvent.resourceInventoriedAs, which includes all process related events, the provider resource in transfers/moves, and raise/lower)
-   * economicEventsTo (EconomicEvent.toResourceInventoriedAs)
+   * economicEventsTo (All economic events with the economic Resource in the EconomicEvent.toResourceInventoriedAs, which is the receiver resource in transfers and moves)

 *other queries:*